Jon Entine

-Background
+Early life

 Entine was born in Philadelphia, Pennsylvania into an Ashkenazi Jewish family from eastern Europe and was raised in Reform Judaism.
 He graduated from Trinity College in Hartford, Connecticut, in 1974 with a B.A. in philosophy.

 Television

 In high school, Entine worked as a weekend copyboy for the CBS owned-and-operated TV station then known as WCAU.
 In 1975, Entine was hired to write for the ABC News program AM America, which was renamed Good Morning America the following year.
 Entine worked for ABC News as a writer, assignment desk editor, and producer in New York City and Chicago from 1975 to 1983 for programs including the ABC Evening News, 20/20 and Nightline.
 He took a leave of absence from ABC News in 1981–1982 to study at the University of Michigan under a National Endowment for the Humanities fellowship in journalism.

 Entine joined NBC News in New York in 1984 as a special segment producer for NBC Nightly News with Tom Brokaw, where he worked until 1990.
 In 1989, Entine and Brokaw collaborated to write and produce Black Athletes: Fact and Fiction, which was named Best International Sports Film of 1989.
 From 1989 to 1990, Entine served as executive in charge of documentaries at NBC News.
 He rejoined ABC News in 1991 as an investigative producer for Primetime.
 In 1993 Entine produced a story with reporter Sam Donaldson on eye surgery clinics that led to a lawsuit against ABC News, Entine, and Donaldson.
 The suit was dismissed by a federal appeals court, which concluded: "The only scheme here was a scheme to expose publicly any bad practices that the investigative team discovered, which is nothing fraudulent."
 In 1994, Entine produced a prime time special on the Miss America Pageant, "Miss America: Beyond the Crown" for NBC Entertainment.